 Community improvement is the core purpose of WCC’s work.
 We will build a community ethos based on open collaboration and team work.
 WCC will improve the quality of life of young people by improving health and sanitation facilities, and providing various educational opportunities to advance their economic prospects.

 The services we deliver are underpinned by the following values:

 We strive to make every child that we work with feel welcomed, loved and secure.
-We believe in the value of friendship and encourage such relationships between the children.
+We believe in the value of friendship and encourage such relationships amongst children.

 At WCC we respect each other and the community we work in.
-We offer support and understanding, and listen carefully to all members of the community.
-We take care to respect the environment that we are working in.
+We offer support earnestly listen to all members of the community.
+We respect the environment that we work in.

 Honesty and integrity are of paramount importance to WCC.
 We maintain strong moral values to build trust within the community we work with.

 We encourage the children we work with to believe in themselves.
 We want them to aspire to be the best that they can be, so we work tirelessly to help them succeed.